-- Gain (for all three bands) raises or lowers the volume of the selected frequency. - Frequency (for all three bands) sets the frequency in Hz (Hertz) respective kHz (Kilohertz) at which the tones will be affected. - Q (Filter Quality) (only Mid band) widens or shortens the frequency range. - You can edit the EQ settings directly in the EQ graph.
-Tap on the desired EQ band and change the Frequency with horizontally moving and the Gain with vertical moving.
+- Equalizer Active click on this button to activate or deactivate the EQ. - Gain (for all three bands) raises or lowers the volume of the selected frequency. - Frequency (for all three bands) sets the frequency in Hz (Hertz) respective kHz (Kilohertz) at which the tones will be affected. - Q (Filter Quality) (only Mid band) widens or shortens the frequency range. - You can edit the EQ settings directly in the EQ graph.
+Click on the desired EQ band and change the Frequency with horizontally moving and the Gain with vertical moving.